 If you decide to burn wood, EPA encourages you to use the cleanest wood-burning appliance possible.
 When choosing appliances, consider the size of the room - or rooms - you'll be heating.
 Your local hearth retailer can help you make the best choice and can provide you with options to suit your needs and budget.

 - What is the difference between an EPA-certified and EPA-qualified appliance?

-- Choosing an EPA-certified wood stove
+- Choosing an EPA-certified hydronic heater (outdoor wood boiler)

 - Choosing an EPA-qualified fireplace